liorjanah/ReaserchMate/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-freesurfer_analyses could always use more documentation, whether as part of the official freesurfer_analyses docs, in docstrings, or even on the web in blog posts, articles, and such.
+ResearchMate could always use more documentation, whether as part of the official ResearchMate docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/niparser/freesurfer_analyses/issues.
+The best way to send feedback is to file an issue at https://github.com/jeniaSakirko/ResearchMate/issues.

 If you are proposing a feature: